alexdantas/acoc/README.md

 3. `~/.acoc.conf`

 **NOTE:** When you run `acoc` for the first time, it places an example file on your home directory.
+Instructions on how to customize and add your commands are included there.

 ### Environment Variables